Ichiro Suzuki: 2002

-Suzuki finished his second year in American baseball with 208 total hits, making him the first Mariners player ever with two consecutive seasons of at least 200 hits.
-He was the fifth player in MLB history to start a career with two 200-hit seasons.
-He got off to a hot start, but a late-season slump drove his batting average down to .321, 29 points below his batting average as a rookie.
+Suzuki finished his second year in American baseball with 208 hits, making him the first Mariners player with two consecutive seasons of at least 200 hits.
+He was the sixth player in MLB history to start a career with two 200-hit seasons.
+He got off to a hot start, batting .363 on July 25, but a late-season slump drove his batting average down to .321, 29 points below his rookie batting average.
 Suzuki finished the season second in the AL in hits, fourth in batting average, and fourth in steals.
-Suzuki led All-Star balloting for the second straight year.
-Although the Mariners had a 93–69 record, that was good for only a third-place finish in the competitive AL West.
+He led All-Star Game balloting for the second straight year.
+Although the Mariners had a 93–69 record, that was good for only a third-place finish in the competitive AL West division.

 2003

 In 2003, Suzuki became just the third player in history to begin his career with three 200-hit seasons, by garnering 212.
 He again finished in the top 10 in the AL in hits, batting average, steals, and runs.
 Again, a late-season slump brought his average down by 42 points from mid-July to .312.
 Suzuki was elected to his third All-Star game, and he was again the vote leader in both leagues.
 However, the second-place Mariners again fell short of the playoffs.
 Following the season, Suzuki signed a 4-year, $44 million contract that kept him with the Mariners through 2007.